CATT-CODE/mv-final-portfolio/Frontend Project/Frontend.md

 - **Situation:** The React Notes App required managing state across multiple components, especially when handling dark mode settings, notes, and AI-generated content.
 - **Action:** I utilized the React Context API to manage global state, ensuring that components had access to necessary data and actions.
 I also implemented local storage for persisting state across sessions, ensuring user data was preserved even after the browser was closed.
 - **Result:** The application manages state efficiently, providing a seamless user experience with instant updates across components when data changes.
 The use of React Context and local storage ensures that the app is both scalable and reliable.
+This project solidified my knowledge in using React Context for state management and reinforced my understanding of design principles for creating responsive and user-friendly interfaces.

 ### JF 2.5: Can implement a responsive User Interface